 Ask why they want to buy your particular business.
 You business possesses more than mere monetary value.
 The years you’ve put into it and the relationships you’ve built reflect many of your core values, which you would like to remain fundamental to the operations of the new management.
 If you are uncomfortable with what they have to say, you may not want to go any further.

-Get the counsel of a Creative Business Lawyer® to ensure the process goes smoothly and your interests are properly protected.
+Get the counsel of an experienced business lawyer to ensure the process goes smoothly and your interests are properly protected.

 Image Courtesy of stockimages / FreeDigitalPhotos.net